ryan-charette/ryan-charette/README.md

 # What I'm working on

-I'm currently focusing on Data Structures/Algorithms and how to incorporate them into clean, maintainable code.
+I'm currently focusing on Data Structures and Software Design.

 <!---
 ryan-charette/ryan-charette is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.